Amnezichat/Amnezichat/README.md

 <img src="banner.png" width="1200">

-## Anti-forensic and secure messenger
+## RAM-only secure messenger
 <!-- DESCRIPTION -->
 ## Description:

-Amnezichat offers a highly secure and privacy-focused messaging experience by ensuring that no logs are retained and all message data is stored exclusively in the server's RAM.
-This approach significantly enhances user privacy because RAM storage is inherently volatile data is automatically erased when the server is powered down or restarted, leaving no trace of already end-to-end encrypted past communications.
+RAM-only secure messengers offer enhanced privacy and security by minimizing data persistence and exposure.
+A RAM-only system ensures that all user data, including messages and encryption keys, are stored temporarily in volatile memory (RAM) rather than on a hard drive, which significantly reduces the risk of data retrieval after shutdown or compromise.

 <!-- FEATURES -->
 ## Features:

-- Client-side quantum-resistant E2E message encryption
+- Quantum-resistant E2E message encryption

 - Forward and backward secrecy for one-to-one chats